USD Index Signal

 1. Monthly alignment: resample to MS (month‑start) and take the last value in each month.

-2. Indicators: compute a 12‑month moving average and a 6‑month percentage change:
+2. Indicators: compute a 12‑month moving average, a 6‑month percentage change, and a continuous distance-to-MA:

 USD_{12M\,MA,t} = MA_{12}(USD_t)